-In the chloroplast, two membranes enclose an inner compartment which is filled with a thick fluid called the stroma.
+In the chloroplast, two membranes enclose an inner compartment filled with a thick fluid called the stroma.
 Suspended in this fluid are interconnected sacs called thylakoids, which enclose another internal compartment, called the thylakoid space.

 Thylakoids when arranged in stacks are called grana and built within the thylakoid membranes are the chlorophyll molecules that capture light energy.
-The thylakoid membranes also contain the machinery that converts light to chemical energy, which is then used in the stroma of the chloroplast to make sugar.
+The thylakoid membranes also contain machinery that converts light to chemical energy, which is then used in the stroma of the chloroplast to make sugar.

-Phase 1: Light-dependent Reaction.
+Phase 1: Light-dependent Reaction

 The first process occurs in the thylakoids.
 This light-dependent reaction or light reactions convert light to chemical energy and release oxygen.
 Water is split to provide electrons along with giving off oxygen as a result.
-Light energy is absorbed by chlorophyll molecules in the thylakoid membranes and this is used to drive the transfer of electrons and H+ from water to the electron acceptor NADP+, reducing it to NADPH.
+Light energy is absorbed by chlorophyll molecules in the thylakoid membranes, and this is used to drive the transfer of electrons and H+ from water to the electron acceptor NADP+, reducing it to NADPH.